Khenziii/reflection/README.md

 ## The Overall view
 //finish this later :)

+## Important Notes
+please note that i am not an web dev, infact i rarely use html, css & js.

 ## Contact

 you can find the developer of this project (aka "Khenzii" :>) here: discord - Khenzii#0949